peilinUWU/rasa/data/nlu.md

 - you will know it from the single red rose it carries between its teeth
 - you're a woman
 - i am learning python

+intent:ask_howdoing
+- Ahoy matey how are you?
+- Are you ok?
+- Do you feel good?
+- Do you have a great day?
+- HI what are you up to?
+- Hi How are you?
+- How are You?
+- How are things?
+- How are you
+- How are you men?
+- How are you today?
+- How are you?
+- How was your day?
+- How you doing?
+- How's it going
+- How's it hanging?
+- How's life treating you friend?
+- How've you been?
+- Hows it going
+- I'm fine and you
+- Is everything ok?
+- What's going on?
+- What's new?
+- What's up
+- What's up man
+- and you
+- are you alright
+- are you happy
+- are you having a good day
+- are you ok
+- are you okay
+- h r u ?
+- hello, how are you?
+- hey how are you?
+- hi how are you?
+- hi how u doing
+- hi how are you?
+- how ?
+- how are things going
+- how are things with you?
+- how are u
+- how are u?
+- how are xou
+- how are you
+- how are you ?
+- how are you doing
+- how are you doing this morning
+- how are you doing today my sweet friend
+- how are you doing today?
+- how are you doing?
+- how are you feeling
+- how are you today
+- how are you'
+- how are you?
+- how are you????
+- how are yuo
+- how do you do?
+- how have you been
+- how is it going
+- how is your day
+- how is your day going
+- how is your evening
+- how r u
+- how r u ?
+- how r u>
+- how you doing
+- how you doing?
+- how's it going?
+- how's life
+- how's life been treating you?
+- how's your day going
+- howareyou
+- hw r u?
+- is everything all right
+- is everything okay
+- nah, I'm good - how are you doing?
+- okay hi how are you?
+- wassup>
+- what about your day
+- what are you up to?
+- what's good
+- what's up
+- what's up?
+- whatchcha doing
+- whatchya upto ?
+- whats goin on
+- whats new
+- whatsapp
+- yow are you

+## intent:nicetomeeyou
+- Delighted to make your acquaintance.
+- Feels great to see you!
+- Glad to finally meet you!
+- Glad to make your acquaintance.
+- Glad to meet you
+- Glad to meet you!
+- Glad to meet you.
+- Glad we've met.
+- Good to meet you!
+- Good to see you!
+- Great interacting with you
+- Great seeing you
+- Great to meet you!
+- Great to meet you.
+- Happy to get to see you.
+- Hi Sara, just wanted to test you
+- Hi, glad to meet you.
+- Hi, nice to meet you!
+- I am glad I met you.
+- I am glad he introduced us.
+- I had a great meeting with you
+- I'm glad to have met you!
+- I'm glad to meet you!
+- I'm happy that we have met!
+- I'm pleased to meet you!
+- I'm so happy that I could meet you.
+- I'm thrilled to meet you!
+- It is indeed a pleasure to be able to meet you.
+- It was a pleasure to have your company.
+- It was nice to have met you
+- It's a pleasure to make your acquaintance!
+- It's a pleasure to meet you!
+- It's good that I could meet you.
+It was a pleasure.
+- It's great to get to know you!
+- It's great to make your acquaintance!
+- It's nice to finally meet you.
+- It's wonderful to meet you!
+- It’s a pleasure to meet you
+- It’s great connecting with you.
+- Lovely to meet you.
+- Nice to have met you.
+- Pleased to make your acquaintance!
+- Pleased to meet you!
+- Pleased to meet you.
+- See you around.
+It was a pleasure meeting you.
+- Thank you for this meeting.
+It was great to see you.
+- nice to meet you

+## intent:user.insult
+- FUCK
+- Fuck
+- Fuck Off
+- Fuck off
+- Fuck u
+- Fuck you
+- God you're a moron
+- I can't believe how dumb you are
+- I hate you
+- Loser
+- Stupid
+- You are a fool.
+- You are an idiot.
+- You are dumb.
+- You are shortsighted.
+- You are unintelligent.
+- You are unknowing.
+- You brain is dull.
+- You have no brains.
+- You have no intelligence.
+- You have no sense.
+- You know nothing.
+- You lack intelligence.
+- You lack understanding.
+- You're a dolt.
+- You're a dunce.
+- You're an idiot.
+- You're foolish.
+- Your intelligence is laughable.
+- Your mindset is naive.
+- a baby knows more than you
+- are u dump?
+- are you brain dead?
+- asshole
+- bitch
+- bloody dunce
+- but you are idiot
+- deal with my ass, you bitch
+- f*ck
+- fuck
+- fuck off
+- fuck rasa
+- fuck u
+- fuck you
+- fuck you machine learning bot
+- fuck you sara
+- fuck you!
+- fucking stupid
+- fucking work
+- get lost
+- go away
+- go fuck yourself
+- go to hell
+- how can you be such an idiot?
+- i hate you
+- i hate your dumb face
+- i think that you're a bullshit
+- idiot
+- insult you
+- ok fuck you
+- ok shut up
+- sara you look like a burnt sparrow
+- shit
+- shit bot
+- shut up asshole
+- so dumb
+- so fucking dumb
+- sucker
+- that wasn't very funny
+- thta was a terrible fucking joke
+- u r a piece of junk
+- ur a pussy
+- what fuck
+- yep but you are idiot
+- you are a moron
+- you are a stupid bot
+- you are an idiot
+- you are dumb
+- you are fucking stupid
+- you are fucking stupid guy！
+- you are idiot
+- you are idiotic
+- you are so ignorant
+- you are stupid
+- you are unintelligent
+- you are useless bot
+- you asshole
+- you idiot
+- you idiot bot
+- you son of a bitch
+- you suck
+- you're a loser lmao
+- you're an idiot
+- you're dumb
+- you're not smart
+- you're so dumb
+- you're the most moronic person I know
+- your mom gay
+- you are annoying
+- monkey man
+- little ugly monkey
+- you are ugly
+- you are insane
+- why are ugly
+- why are you ugly
+- your crazy

+## synonym:cat
+- cats
+- kittens
+- kitten
+- catz

+## synonym:dog
+- dogs
+- doggo
+- dogo
+- doge